-Important Topics to Be Covered in the SSI/SSDI Transition Plan a.
+Important Topics to Be Covered in the SSI/SSDI Transition Plan

+- 1. Benefits and supportive services targeted at individuals with disabilities, including recipients of SSI/SSDI.
+Examples include: - a.
 Ticket to Work: The Ticket to Work and Self-Sufficiency Program is an employment program for people with disabilities who are interested in going to work.
 The Ticket to Work Program is designed to remove many of the barriers that previously influenced people's decisions about going to work because of the concerns over losing health care coverage.
 The goal of the Ticket to Work Program is to increase opportunities and choices for Social Security Disability Insurance beneficiaries to obtain employment, vocational rehabilitation (VR), and other support services from public and private providers, employers, and other organizations.
-To access a list of Ticket to Work providers in Wisconsin, go to: https://choosework.ssa.gov/findhelp/.
+To access a list of Ticket to Work providers in Wisconsin, go to: https://choosework.ssa.gov/findhelp/. - b.
+Division of Vocational Rehabilitation (DVR): - Provides employment services and counseling to people with disabilities; - Provides or arranges for services to enable an individual to go to work; and - Provides training and technical assistance to employers regarding disability employment issues.